News and updates

 I cannot stress enough how important it is that you a) read the chapter(s), and b) go through the videos connected to each chapter, before each lecture.

-I also expect you to go to Canvas (i.e., this course home page) every day and check out if things have been added or changed.
-If there are any changes to the lectures (e.g., if one would be canceled for some reason) then this will be notified on Canvas!
+I also expect you to go to Canvas (i.e., this course home page) every day and check if things have been added or changed.
+If there are any changes to the lectures (e.g., if one would be canceled for some reason) then this will be notified above under News and updates.

 Learning objectives and syllabus